-Bella Vita Organic breaks through the clutter and ropes in Iconic Milind Soman as its Brand Ambassador to celebrate gender-neutral skincare | Business
+Bella Vita Organic Breaks through the Clutter and Ropes in Iconic Milind Soman as its Brand Ambassador to Celebrate Gender-Neutral Skincare | Business

-Timeless, ageless Milind Soman, one of India's most iconic personalities, is now the Brand Ambassador for Bella Vita Organic (BVO), a new-age Ayurveda skincare brand.
+New Delhi, Delhi, India NewsVoir Timeless, ageless Milind Soman, one of Indias most iconic personalities, is now the Brand Ambassador for Bella Vita Organic BVO, a new-age Ayurveda skincare brand.
+Bella Vita Organic focuses on clean and natural solutions, which resonates with my own belief, making it my first ever Brand Endorsement in the skincare space.

 - Country: